micmejia/bible-dump/NKJV/Ezekiel/Ezek 23.md

 For after they had slain their children for their idols, on the same day they came into My sanctuary to profane it; and indeed thus they have done in the midst of My house.

 ###### 40
-"Furthermore you sent for men to come from afar, to whom a messenger _was_ sent; and there they came.
+"Furthermore you sent for men to come from afar, to whom a messenger was sent; and there they came.
 And you washed yourself for them, painted your eyes, and adorned yourself with ornaments.

 ###### 41
 You sat on a stately couch, with a table prepared before it, on which you had set My incense and My oil.

 ###### 42
-The sound of a carefree multitude _was_ with her, and Sabeans _were_ brought from the wilderness with men of the common sort, who put bracelets on their wrists and beautiful crowns on their heads.
+The sound of a carefree multitude was with her, and Sabeans were brought from the wilderness with men of the common sort, who put bracelets on their wrists and beautiful crowns on their heads.

 ###### 43
-Then I said concerning _her who had grown_ old in adulteries, 'Will they commit harlotry with her now, and she _with them?_'
+Then I said concerning her who had grown old in adulteries, 'Will they commit harlotry with her now, and she with them?'

 ###### 44
 Yet they went in to her, as men go in to a woman who plays the harlot; thus they went in to Oholah and Oholibah, the lewd women.

 ###### 45
-But righteous men will judge them after the manner of adulteresses, and after the manner of women who shed blood, because they _are_ adulteresses, and blood _is_ on their hands.
+But righteous men will judge them after the manner of adulteresses, and after the manner of women who shed blood, because they are adulteresses, and blood is on their hands.

 ###### 46
 "For thus says the Lord God: 'Bring up an assembly against them, give them up to trouble and plunder.